Deshaun Watson First Victory In The NFL Didn't Come With Ease; Texans Win 13-9

-2017, Round 1, Pick 12, Deshaun Watson out of Clemson University.
-Watson finished 32-3 in his college season becoming the most winningest quarterback in Clemson history.
+Deshaun Watson, of Clemson University, finished 32-3 in his college season, becoming the winningest quarterback in Clemson history.
 Watson did not get the start as the quarterback in week one, but he sure did finish that game 12-23, 102 yards, and one touchdown.

-The Houston Texans head coach, Bill O’Brien, made sure Watson was the starting quarterback for this game, O’Brien did a great job on selecting Watson as the starting QB.
+Houston Texans head coach Bill O’Brien made sure Watson was the starting quarterback for this game.
+O’Brien did a great job on selecting Watson as the starting QB.
 On his 22nd birthday, Watson won his first career NFL game as a starting QB, beating the Cincinnati Bengals 13-9.

-Watson win didn’t come with ease.
+Watson’s win didn’t come with ease.
 The rookie quarterback felt NFL hitting on Thursday night.
-Sack after sack, 3 and outs after 3 and outs, Watson looked uncomfortable in the pocket for the first two-quarters.
-Watson uncomfortable play was not because of him being a rookie, but his offensive line played hideously in the first half.
+Sack after sack, 3 and outs after 3 and outs, Watson looked uncomfortable in the pocket for the first two quarters.
+Watson’s uncomfortable play was not because of him being a rookie, but because his offensive line played hideously in the first half.

 After getting dismantled by Geno Atkins, Watson rushed for a 49-yard touchdown to score the first six points of the game.
-The last four rookie QBs with 49-yards TD rush or longer is Cam Newton, Robert Griffin III, Marcus Mariota, and now Watson.
-Watson TD was the only touchdown of the game.
+The last four rookie QBs with 49-yard TD rush or longer are Cam Newton, Robert Griffin III, Marcus Mariota, and now Watson.
+Watson’s TD was the only touchdown of the game.

 Watson didn’t turn the ball over all game and made it easier on the defense to keep the Bengals from the red zone.

-While Watson was running all over the Bengals, Houston defense kept the Bengals out the end zone.
+While Watson was running all over the Bengals, Houston’s defense kept the Bengals out the end zone.

 The highly praised JJ Watt and the defense kept the Texans in the game by keeping the Cincinnati Bengals to nine points.
 In addition, defensive end Jadeveon Clowney picked off Andy Dalton which translated into a field goal.